dl-group-project/dl-group-project/README.md

 7 evaluation - This folder contains sub folders which has code to evaluate our detectors and classifiers as well as the respective updated reports.

+10 reports - This folder contains our project reports

-8 voice_detection - This folder contains some of our initial voice activity detection code which was not finally used.
+9 voice_detection - This folder contains some of our initial voice activity detection code which was not finally used.

-9 autoencoders - This folder contains code for our autoencoder model which was not finally used.
+10 autoencoders - This folder contains code for our autoencoder model which was not finally used.